Date of Birth:01/04/1990

 Previous Clubs:Crewe, Crewe

-Westwood - described by former boss Paul Lambert as an "elegant lad of great potential" - was hailed by new manager Tim Sherwood as "one of my favourite players."
+Westwood - described by former boss Paul Lambert as an "elegant lad of great potential" - was hailed by Tim Sherwood as "one of my favourite players."

 And no surprise, given the high level of performance from the likeable former Crewe midfielder.